Street-level rule of law: Prosecutor presence and the fight against corruption

 GLD working paper no. 71

-Presented at ETH Zurich (2024), the Aix-Marseille School of Economics (2024), the World Bank (2023), USP (2023), CAF (2023), MIT (2023), IE (2023), the APSA congress (Philadelphia, 2024), the LPEC conference (Philadelphia, 2024), the REPAL conference (Washington DC, 2024), the LASA congress (Bogota, 2024), the LACSUG conference (Cartagena, 2024), the IE-Rochester Workshop in Political Economy (Segovia, 2024), and the Latin American Political Methodology Meeting (Recife, 2023).
+Presented at University of Bergen (2024), BI Norwegian Business School (2024), University of Gothenburg (2024), ETH Zurich (2024), the Aix-Marseille School of Economics (2024), the World Bank (2023), USP (2023), CAF (2023), MIT (2023), IE (2023), the APSA congress (Philadelphia, 2024), the LPEC conference (Philadelphia, 2024), the REPAL conference (Washington DC, 2024), the LASA congress (Bogota, 2024), the LACSUG conference (Cartagena, 2024), the IE-Rochester Workshop in Political Economy (Segovia, 2024), and the Latin American Political Methodology Meeting (Recife, 2023).

 Guillermo Toral